We use 6 different styles of acupuncture, depending on the needs of the patient:

 In abdominal diagnosis different areas of the abdomen give information about the function of the body.
 This is used often in Japanese acupuncture.

-Licensed Acupuncturists produce better results by using Asian diagnosis to treat the underlying processes in the body as well as your symptoms.
+Licensed Acupuncturists produce good results by using Asian diagnosis to treat the underlying processes in the body as well as your symptoms.
+This is in contrast to using a conventional medicine diagnosis to create a treatment plan.

-We make individual treatment plans for each individual patient; this is the standard of care in our profession.
+We make custom treatment programs for each individual patient; this is the standard of care in our profession.